vincent-fl/Ellenberg-Lightindicator_RemoteSensingApproach/README.md

+## Disclaimer
+This project was created as part of a university exercise and has not been reviewed in any way.

 # Ellenberg light indicator - remote sensing approach
 Approach for the local calculation of light indicator values of individual species.